wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-alerts.md

 Your StorSimple device generates alerts in response to a variety of conditions.
 The following are the most common types of alert conditions:

-- **Hardware issues** – These alerts tell you about the health of your hardware.
+- **Hardware issues** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> These alerts tell you about the health of your hardware.
 They let you know if firmware upgrades are needed, if a network interface has issues, or if there is a problem with one of your data drives.

-- **Connectivity issues** – These alerts occur when there is difficulty in transferring data between data sources.
+- **Connectivity issues** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> These alerts occur when there is difficulty in transferring data between data sources.
 Communication issues can occur during transfer of data to and from the Azure storage account or due to lack of connectivity between the devices and the StorSimple Manager service.
 They can occur during configuration, backup, or restore processes.
 Communication issues are some of the hardest to fix because there are so many points of failure.
 You should always first verify that network connectivity and Internet access are available before continuing on to more advanced troubleshooting.

-- **Performance issues** – These alerts are caused when your system isn’t performing optimally, such as when it is under a heavy load.
+- **Performance issues** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> These alerts are caused when your system <!-- deleted by customization isn't --><!-- keep by customization: begin --> isn’t <!-- keep by customization: end --> performing optimally, such as when it is under a heavy load.

 In addition, you might see alerts related to security, updates, or job failures.